How To Remove Silicone Caulk: Easy DIY Solutions For Your Bathroom Surfaces

 Here are the steps to remove silicone caulk:

-With a portable heater or hair dryer, apply heat directly to the existing caulk.
+With a portable heater or hair dryer, apply heat to the existing caulk.
 The heat will soften it, making it easier to remove.
-Use the lowest heat setting available to prevent the caulk from melting.
+Use the lowest heat setting available to prevent melting.

-The next step for removing silicone caulking from a tub enclosure or shower stall requires a little elbow grease and a few safety measures.
 To remove caulk, you will need a sharp blade, putty knife, or utility knife.
-Also, you’ll need to wear thick gloves to keep your hands protected.
+Wear thick gloves to keep your hands protected.

 If you can’t remove the caulking with ease, repeat the first step and reapply the heat.